 Some departments on campus require their employees to be immunized for Hepatitis B.

 Although it is not required, it is highly recommended for college students that live in residence halls by the American College Health Association (ACHA) and the Advisory Committee for Immunization Practice (ACIP).
 There have been NO cases reported at SIUE in over 5 years.

 Meningitis is an infection that can lead to a dangerous swelling of the fluid surrounding the brain and spinal cord.
 Either viruses or bacteria can cause the disease.
 College students have a greater risk of meningococcal infection that the general population because of activities that are often a part of college life, such as smoking, being around someone who smokes, going out to bars, drinking alcohol, and living in close contact with other students.
 The infection is spread through direct contact with oral secretions.
 Such contact includes coughing, sharing of toothbrushes or eating utensils, and kissing.

-*Note* This immunization is not offered at Health Service.
-Contact your primary care provider or local community health department for information.
+*Note* This immunization is offered after pre-payment at Health Service.
+You may also contact your primary care provider or local community health department for information.

 This is offered especially to students in the health care field that have not shown immunity to Varicella.